josephdprince/Library-System/README.md

  * Click on the Green "Code" Box at the top corner
  * Copy link under "HTTPS"
  * In your own terminal, run "git clone --recursive [link]"
- * Make sure that CMake is installed on your system
+ * Make sure that CMake and all below dependencies are installed
+ * Before running the project, update the connection string and the db name in main.cpp and Db.cpp respectively.
+   I do not want to host this data forever so you need to create a free [mongodb atlas cluster](https://www.mongodb.com/atlas/database) and fill in the information.

  ### Dependencies
 This project uses the mongo c++ driver library and the nlohmann json library.
 Both projects should be cloned in a directory called thirdparty that sits in the top level of the project